October 3, 2023

 Blueberry Fudge Ingredients

-The blueberry topping is juicy and provides a delightful texture alongside the smoothness of the white chocolate fudge.
+The blueberries are juicy and provide a delightful texture alongside the smoothness of the white chocolate fudge.

 Adding lemon juice to the blueberry mixture helps add a hint of tanginess to this sweet treat to create the perfect balance of flavors.